-This new generation is going to be presented with a new Wonder WomanComing from atime that was privileged to be graced by her presence I’d say it’s about time.
+This new generation is going to be presented with a new Wonder Woman.
+Coming from atime that was privileged to be graced by her presence I’d say it’s about time.

-rom a place and a generation that accorded me awareness of this mythical figure throughher television series she is first and foremost a real character to me than the comic bookcharacter she originally was.
+From a place and a generation that accorded me awareness of this mythical figure throughher television series she is first and foremost a real character to me than the comic bookcharacter she originally was.
 With the now alteration of comic book superheroes’ stories to make it more exciting on film and even on TV neither the TV heroine version nor Wonder Woman’s cartoon adaptation had been any sort of disappointment in my then-youngdeveloping mind.

-he character first saw light on DC Comics‘ 1941 comic book, saw TV appearances from 1975 to 1979 though her television series and only saw regular cartoon exposuresthereafter via Super Friends and Justice League this Amazon with super powers did take a hiatus and a long one after that.
+Though the character first saw light on DC Comics‘ 1941 comic book, saw TV appearances from 1975 to 1979 though her television series and only saw regular cartoon exposuresthereafter via Super Friends and Justice League this Amazon with super powers did take a hiatus and a long one after that.

-Born through the vision of creating a “distinctly feminist role model whose mission is to bring ideals of love, peace and sexual equality” Wonder Woman’s powers range from having superhuman strength, incredible speed, a notably proficient skill in hand-to-hand combat and magnificent knowledge in the art of tactical warfare.
+Born through the vision of creating a “distinctly feminist role model whose mission is to bring ideals of love, peace and sexual equality” Wonder Woman’s powers range from having superhuman strength, incredible speed, a notably proficient skill in hand-to-hand combat and a magnificent knowledge in the art of tactical warfare.
 She uses her Lasso of Truth and has her indestructible bracelets as shield.
 Her head of thick, wavy, raven hair is set off by a tiara and she gets around in herinvisible airplane.

 If young girls are made aware of the idea of a feminist icon at such a young age this comic super heroine is to blame.

-Just a month ago NBC announced a Wonder Woman reboot with Friday Night Lights star Adrianne Palicki stepping into Diana Prince’s shoes (Wonder Woman’s alter ego).
+Just a month ago NBC announced a Wonder Woman reboot with Friday Night Lights‘ star Adrianne Palicki stepping into Diana Prince’s shoes (Wonder Woman’s alter ego).

 Though the original TV series had a wartime environment this reboot version would have Diana Prince as a corporate executive in L.A.